Important visitor information regarding the COVID-19 pandemic

 - Community of Christ Temple Complex (including the Children’s Peace Pavilion, Auditorium and all historic sites): Closed through June 30, 2020.

 - George Owens Nature Park (COI): Park trails, lakes and outdoor areas accessible during regular park hours.
-DeWitt Center and lodge will reopen July 1, 2020, with 50% capacity limit.
+DeWitt Center and lodge open with some restrictions.

 - Harry S Truman National Historic Site (Truman Home): Closed until further notice.

-- Independence Center: Open with reduced hours until July 6.
+- Independence Center: Open with some restrictions.
 Individual store reopening dates and hours may vary.

-- Midwest Genealogy Center & Mid-Continent Public Library branches: Opening Tuesday, June 16, with limited services.
+- Midwest Genealogy Center & Mid-Continent Public Library branches: Open with curbside services only.